mattudakis/ArduinoLEDClock/README.md

 #### 5. Backplate fabrication and final assembly

 **Backplate assembly**
-- If no pre-cut backplate is available cut a 2-3mm piece MDF or plywood to the same dimensions as the front plate (23x23cm)
+- If no pre-cut backplate is available cut a 2-3mm piece MDF or plywood to the same dimensions as the front plate (23x23cm).
-- Using a large drill bit (12 mm) cut a hole at the centre bottom of the backplate.
+- Using a large drill bit (12 mm), cut a hole at the centre bottom of the backplate.
 Try to align this with where the DC jack will be glued to the inside of the frame.
-- Using a smaller drill bit drill a hole the same size as the pushbutton button head.
+- Using a smaller drill bit, drill a hole the same size as the pushbutton button head.
 - Using a glue gun, glue the button assembly to the inside of the backplate, ensure that the button mechanism isn’t glued.
 - Cut some small pieces of square/circle dowel (1cm diameter) and glue them to the inside corners of the frame.
-> These should be cut to a length that when the backplate rests on them it is flush with the back of the frame.
+> These should be cut to a length that when the backplate rests on them the backplate is flush with the back of the frame.
-- Place the backplate onto the back of the frame and using a very small drill bit drill holes through the base plate and the dowels.
+- Place the backplate onto the back of the frame and using a very small drill bit, drill holes through the base plate and the dowels.
 > These holes should be slightly smaller than the micro screws that will be used to fix the baseplate.

 &nbsp;